VGDragon/shanaBotAddonExample/README.md

 discordAPI.sendMessage("Hello World.")
 ```
 With that function, ShanaBot answer the text "Hello World." on the same Channel as someone used your command.
-If you want to write the user in a DM (Direct Message) you can use this
+If you want to write the user a DM (Direct Message) you can use this
 ```
 discordAPI.sendDMMessage("Hello World.")
 ```